kth-social-robotics/multisensoryprocessing/README.md

 #### Time server
 The time server lets all of the components of the system have a centralized time, so that synchronization of data streams is possible.

+The time server can be started running the time_server.py that can be found in the misc folder of the python source code.

 #### Messaging
 Messaging is done with rabbitmq, but as such another message broker could be used.

+Install rabbitmq from Docker (Suggestion):
+  - Check if you have Docker installed.
+  - Once docker is installed you can install the rabbitmq docker running the following command from your terminal :`docker pull rabbitmq`.
+  - Start the rabbitmq docker using the following command: `docker run -d -p [<port>:<port>] rabbitmq[:latest]`.

+  Please refer to the rabbitmq docker documentation for the complete specification (https://hub.docker.com/_/rabbitmq/)

 ## Architecture

 The system is built to be distributed over several machines.
 And having stand-alone applications running on each maching focusing on performing some kind of work.